 “Yes,” she says loudly.
 “Yes, you’re worth a year!
 Yes, you matter!
 Yes, you asked and my answer is YES!”

-She’s nearly shaking now, tears rolling thick and hot down her flushed cheeks, and I’m not sure how to feel.
+She’s nearly shaking now, tears rolling thick and hot over her lashes, and I’m not sure how to feel.
 I mean, I know that I want to jump up and click my heels together while I pump a fist in the air, but what about her job, Carmen, her life?

 How did this happen?